-NOTE 11 - LINE OF CREDIT
+NOTE 12 - LINE OF CREDIT

 The CAP maintains a line of credit at a local financial institution in the amount of \$150,000.
-The interest rate at March 31, 2014, on the line of credit is 3.25 percent.
-The line of credit balance was zero at March 31, 2014.
+The interest rate at March 31, 2015, on the line of credit is 3.25 percent.
+The line of credit balance was zero at March 31, 2015.
 Corporate certificates of deposit are pledged as collateral for the line of credit.
-The balance of the certificate of deposit used as collateral as of March 31, 2014, was \$150,216.
+The balance of the certificate of deposit used as collateral as of March 31, 2015, was \$150,442.

-NOTE 12 - ACCRUED VACATION AND RELATED BENEFITS
+NOTE 13 - ACCRUED VACATION AND RELATED BENEFITS

-The accrued vacation, leave, and employee benefits amount in the statement of assets, liabilities, and net assets-modified cash basis is primarily comprised of accrued vacation and personal leave balances totaling \$290,897 as of March 31, 2014.
+The accrued vacation, leave, and employee benefits amount in the statement of assets, liabilities, and net assets-modified cash basis is primarily comprised of accrued vacation and personal leave balances totaling \$302,362 as of March 31, 2015.
 In addition, The CAP also funds a health care benefit for all employees based on the level of the employee's accrued vacation balance at fiscal year end.
 Employees earn one month of health insurance benefit for every 173 hours of vacation. rounded to the next whole month.
-This benefit allows for health insurance coverage during the time period employees are paid their accrued vacation up through their final termination or retirement The appropriate programs were charged for the health care benefit based upon the date. employee's current cost allocation to program or administrative functions.
+This benefit allows for health insurance coverage during the time period employees are paid their accrued vacation up through their final termination or retirement date.
+The appropriate programs were charged for the health care benefit based upon the employee's current cost allocation to program or administrative functions.
 Adjustments to the accrued health insurance benefit are made as vacation accruals adjust or termination/retirement occurs.
 Any credits due to changes in coverage, earned health insurance periods, or surrender of benefits due to lump sum payments of accrued vacation or death of an employee, are credited to the program where the initial expense was incurred.
-The balance in the accrued health benefits account as of March 31, 2014, is \$136,053.
-Other related withholdings and accruals related to the accrued vacation and personal leave benefits and included in the accrued vacation and leave account in the statement of assets, liabilities, and net assets-modified cash basis totaled \$61,285 as of March 31, 2014.
+The balance in the accrued health benefits account as of March 31, 2015, is \$95,706.
+Other related withholdings and accruals related to the accrued vacation and personal leave benefits and included in the accrued vacation and leave account in the statement of assets. liabilities, and net assets-modified cash basis totaled \$63,496 as of March 31, 2015.
+The accrued vacation and related benefits were fully funded as of March 31, 2015, in the form of certificates of deposit and cash deposits in the vacation fund.

-NOTE 13 - ACCRUED HEALTH BENEFITS RESERVE
+NOTE 14 - ACCRUED HEALTH BENEFITS RESERVE

-Effective September 1, 2012, The CAP implemented a Medical Expense Reimbursement Program (MERP) to mitigate, as much as possible, health insurance expense increases.
+The CAP maintains a Medical Expense Reimbursement Program (MERP) to mitigate, as much as possible, health insurance expense increases.
 The CAP funds the MERP as health insurance since the use of a MERP helps to reduce insurance premiums paid to a third-party insurance provider.
 Employees' co-pays are paid from this fund after their applicable deductibles are met.
-Funds remaining in the MERP at March 31, 2014, totaled \$140,513 and are included as a reserve liability account on the statement of assets, liabilities, and net assets-modified cash basis as funds to be used to cover future claims.
+Funds remaining in the MERP at March 31, 2015, totaled \$158,305 and are included as a reserve liability account on the statement of assets, liabilities, and net assets-modified cash basis as funds to be used to cover future claims.